Level 2 Customer Service Practitioner Apprenticeship

 Where might this Apprenticeship take me?

-On completion, apprentices may choose to register as Associate Members with the Chartered Management Institute and/or the Institute of Leadership and Management, to support their professional career development and progression.
-Alternatively, they may choose to further their educational studies by moving on to the Level 3 Customer Service Specialist Apprenticeship.
+On completion, you may choose to register as Associate Members with the Chartered Management Institute or the Institute of Leadership and Management, to support your professional career development and progression.

 Entry Requirements

-Candidates must have ideally achieved Grades 4/C or above at GCSE including English & Maths.
-If the learner has not achieved a GCSE Grade C/4 or equivalent in English and/or Maths you will be supported to complete Functional Skills as part of your apprenticeship.
-This is delivered by Derwent Training.
-The learner must be employed in a relevant role for a minimum of 30 hours per week.
+If the learner has not achieved a GCSE Grade C/4 or equivalent in English and/or Maths, you will be supported to complete Functional Skills as part of your apprenticeship.

 Our Team